mcdomx/monitor/README.rst

 Start Application
 -----------------
-The application can be started via:
+Once the docker containers running Zookepper, Kafka and Postgres are running, the application can be started via:

 ::